MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 ## Getting started

-Instead of rewriting a full list of steps to get t working, let me point you to the [official documentation](https://docs.microsoft.com/cpp/build-insights/reference/sdk/overview){:target="_blank"}.
+Instead of writing an incomplete and outdated list of steps to get it working, let me point you to the [official documentation](https://docs.microsoft.com/cpp/build-insights/reference/sdk/overview){:target="_blank"}.

 There, you'll get info on how to collect a trace using vcperf or how the SDK is structured.
-We'll be taking a look at it ourselves now.
+We'll be taking a look at some of its points now.

 ## Activities and events